leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 At the upper left corner you see that it has selected the sports type as badminton.

 The thing that we are after is the third and not yet mentioned red box, it is the tournament's url.
-This url contains valuable information namely the tournament's id and the url to get to the tournament's detail page.
+It contains valuable information namely the tournament's id and the url to get to the tournament's detail page.
 The detail page contains its info and players.

 ```